 I recently had a need to delete a phishing email that had slipped through my emailing filter solution.
-Manually deleting the email from hundreds of mailboxes wouldn’t have been fun or quick so I can came up the below solution.
+Manually deleting the email from hundreds of mailboxes wouldn’t have been fun or quick so I came up with the below solution.

-Expand Search => Content Search and click the plus icon to create a “New Search” rule
+- Expand Search => Content Search and click the plus icon to create a “New Search” rule

 Search Query Section – Where we define what email(s) we want to delete

-In the “Search query” section click the “Add conditions” button (you may have to scroll down)
+- In the “Search query” section click the “Add conditions” button (you may have to scroll down)

-Add the condition(s) relevant to what you are searching for.
+- Add the condition(s) relevant to what you are searching for.
 In my case emails which contain the string “DocuSign” in the subject that were received after a certain date.

-Under the Location section select “Specific Locations” and click the “Modify” button
+- Under the Location section select “Specific Locations” and click the “Modify” button

-Only enable the Exchange section.
+- Only enable the Exchange section.

-Click Save in the Modify Locations section
+- Click Save in the Modify Locations section

 Finishing the Rule

-Click “Save & Run” on the New search section
+- Click “Save & Run” on the New search section

-Give the rule a name and a description if desired and click Save
+- Give the rule a name and a description if desired and click Save

-At this point the search will run.
+- At this point the search will run.
 It is very important you take a good look to confirm only the email(s) you want to delete are returned.

 Step 2: Deleting the matched emails via PowerShell

-1. Connecting to the Security and Compliance Center
+Connecting to the Security and Compliance Center

 New-ComplianceSearchAction -SearchName “RuleName” -Purge -PurgeType SoftDelete